Solving Letter Scramble Puzzles with DuckDB

 WHERE order_letters(name_long) = order_letters(s);

-Then, we can find the solution with a short SQL statement:
+Then, we can find the solution using a simple SQL statement:

 FROM find_weak_anagram('Clumsy Rental Red');

-We got curious: are there two stations that are weak anagrams of each other?
+We got curious: are there two stations whose names are weak anagrams of each other?
 We can create a Cartesian product from the station names and compare their ordered letters to find out:

 SELECT s1.name_long AS station_1, s2.name_long AS station_2